damko/Codeception/docs/02-GettingStarted.md

 I see 'Hello, davert'
 ```

-Codeception generate this text represenation from PHP code by executing:
+Codeception generates this text representation from PHP code by executing:

 ``` bash
 php codecept generate:scenarios